msesia/knockoffgwas/README.md

 # KnockoffZoom v2

 A powerful and versatile statistical method for the analysis of genome-wide association data.
+This method localizes causal variants while controlling the false discovery rate, and is valid even f the samples have diverse ancestries and familial relatedness.

+For an earlier version restricted to homogeneous populations, see also [KnockoffZoom v1](https://github.com/msesia/knockoffzoom).

 Accompanying paper:
 > *Controlling the false discovery rate in GWAS with diverse and related samples* <br />
 > M. Sesia, S. Bates, E. Candès, J. Marchini, C. Sabatti <br />
 > bioRxiv preprint

-For more information, visit: [https://msesia.github.io/knockoffzoom](https://msesia.github.io/knockoffzoom).
+For more information, visit: [https://msesia.github.io/knockoffzoom-v2](https://msesia.github.io/knockoffzoom-v2).

 ## Overview

 The goal of *KnockoffZoom* is to identify causal variants for complex traits effectively and precisely through genome-wide fine-mapping, accounting for linkage disequilibrium and controlling the false discovery rate.
 The results leverage the genetic models used for phasing and are equally valid for quantitative and binary traits.
+The main innovation *KnockoffZoom v2* is to support the analysis of diverse populations, with different ancestries and possibly close familial relatedness.
+Furthermore, *KnockoffZoom v2* includes a highly efficient standalone C++ program for generating genetic knockoffs for large data sets, which facilitates applications compared to *KnockoffZoom v1*.

-The code contained in this repository is designed to allow the application of *KnockoffZoom* to large datasets, such as the [UK Biobank](https://www.ukbiobank.ac.uk/).
+The code contained in this repository is designed to allow the application of *KnockoffZoom v2* to large datasets, such as the [UK Biobank](https://www.ukbiobank.ac.uk/).
-Some of the code is provided in the form of Bash and R scripts, while the core algorithms for Monte Carlo knockoff sampling are implemented in the R package [SNPknock](https://github.com/msesia/snpknock/), which should be installed separately.
+Some of the code is provided in the form of Bash and R scripts, while the core algorithms for Monte Carlo knockoff sampling are implemented in C++.

 The *KnockoffZoom* methodology is divided into different modules, each corresponding to a separate Bash script contained in the directory `knockoffzoom/`.